Severson-Group/docs.amdc.dev/source/getting-started/user-guide/amds-interface/index.md

 #define USER_CONFIG_ENABLE_AMDS_SUPPORT (1)
 ```

+Since the AMDS can be plugged into any of the GPIO ports, the AMDS driver inside the AMDC needs to be connected to the desired AMDC GPIO Port via the [GPIO Mux](/firmware/arch/drivers/gpio-mux) interface.
+This configuration can be done via the Command Line Interface, or using functions in the C code:

 ### Command Line Interface

-Once the above #define is declared, the hardware will enable an AMDS interface app, this will show up as a set of `amds` commands at bootup.
+Once the above `#define` is declared, the hardware will enable an AMDS interface app, this will show up as a set of `amds` commands at bootup.
 To enable AMDS usage in this app, we need to first route the mux to the appropriate ports.
 This is done through the `hw mux gpio <port> <device>` command call.

 #### AMDC REV D